theblackcat102/edgedict/README.md

 3. Some other tips

-Big batch size is better as mentioned in all previous RNN-T papers
+Big batch size is better as mentioned in all previous RNN-T papers ( duh )

 Train your model as large as possible ( 100M parameters is better )

 Time reduction in first and middle layers help to reduce training memory usage  but suffers certain performance hit that we haven't had the resource and time to investigate.
-We however, think this can be make up by designing much more efficient model architecture.
+However, think this can be make up by designing much more efficient model architecture (Maybe GRU for encoder model instead of LSTM ).

-Layer norm helps model handle sudden increase of voice pitch during online decoding, however this slows down the convergence speed.
+Layer norm helps model to handle sudden increase of voice pitch during online decoding, this allows us to skip CMVN preprocessing commonly found in online decoding.
+But this slows down the convergence speed.

 Training RNN-T is slow, and any brave warrior who wish to challenge should be patience and expect to own a good compute resource ( ie workstation many GPUs, 1TB of SSD storage ).

+We use Adam optimizer for fast convergence in order to meet the deadline for our final project.
+We experiement with SGD w momentum but find it extremely slow to converge.

 ## Other results